Likewise you younger people, submit yourselves to your elders. Yes, all of you be submissive to one another, and be clothed with humility, for

 Suppose that you get a box of chocolate candy for your birthday.
 You are under stress, so you kill the whole package in one sitting.
 You will have a weight problem eventually.
 If you have the discipline to eat one piece, you possess authority over yourself (the authority of self-discipline).
 Self-discipline is the basis of authority.
 Discipline is necessary for every area of life.
 The most consistent athletes are self-disciplined.

 It is incredible how many people think that the church should operate without authority.
-“No one has a right to have authority over me in the local church.”
-Many people revolt against rule in the local church because they are not self-disciplined in the first place and, therefore, cannot recognize the intrinsic value of authority.
+Some people in the congregation say, “No one has a right to have authority over me in the local church.”
+Some revolt against rule in the local church because they are not self-disciplined in the first place and, therefore, cannot recognize the intrinsic value of authority.